dotansimha/graphql-code-generator/.changeset/short-toes-relax.md

 Introduce a new feature called DocumentTransform.

 DocumentTransform is a functionality that allows you to modify `documents` before they are processed by plugins.
-You can use functions passed to the `documentTransforms` option to make changes to GraphQL documents or extend the schema, as needed.
+You can use functions passed to the `documentTransforms` option to make changes to GraphQL documents.

 To use this feature, you can write `documentTransforms` as follows: